vikashask/MEAN-Interview-Question/NodeJs/testQuestion.md

 var buff = new Buffer('example','utf-8')
 var buff = new Buffer('example','base-64')

-what code can be used to copy an ASCII string into a buffer,one byte at a time ?
+>what code can be used to copy an ASCII string into a buffer,one byte at a time ?

+>which is the following module is not used for tetsing environment in node js mocha,jasmine,bower,vows

+>what could be the possible cause for the error,ETIMEDOUT Operation time out port is not opened on destination system proces execution time is not set request was not completed in time firewall rules deny the connection